 If you go to WAR, you double your original wager and the dealer will match this second bet (leaving 3 units on the layout).
 The dealer will burn three cards and deliver one more to the player before burning three additional cards and delivering the final card to themselves.
 If the player’s card is higher, they win the 3 units.
 If the dealer’s card is higher, they lose the 3 units.
 If the cards tie again, the player still gets to keep the 3 units.
 This game has a house edge of 2.86% with a five-deck shoe.

-The third bet available at Casino War is the TIE bet.
-This is a separate wager, and the player must first make the player-against-dealer wager before making the TIE bet.
+The TIE bet is a separate wager, and the player must first make the player-against-dealer wager before making the TIE bet.
 If the player and dealer both have the same card (which would send the game to War if the player wanted) the hand is a tie.
 When this happens the player wins any wager they have on the TIE bet.
 The payoff for this wager is 10 to 1.

 Unlike the standard bet, the house edge actually decreases on the TIE bet when more decks are used.
 When a five-deck shoe is used the house has an edge of 19.31%